Skip to content

 Signing Your Work.

-• Carve your name into the wax, or get a metal stamp, and fill in the lines with a pigment
+• Carve your name directly into the wax or use a custom metal stamp, then fill the lines with pigment.

-• Rubber stamp with India ink or oil stick on it.
+• Use a rubber stamp with India ink or an oil stick.

-• Sign the surface of your piece once it’s cool with Pacific Arc’s water-soluble graphite sticks.
-They look and act just like a pencil.
+• Sign the cooled surface of your artwork with Pacific Arc water-soluble graphite sticks for a clean pencil-like mark.

-• If using a cradled board sign the edges of the board.
+• If working on a cradled panel, sign the wooden edges.

 Tell me, how do you go about signing your work?